Orca (dog)

-Orca was a male golden retriever trained by the UK charity Canine Partners as an assistance dog.
-As of 2007 he was one of 12 dogs to be awarded the PDSA Gold Medal, the highest award for outstanding bravery and dedication by an assistance dog, for remarkable dedication, tenacity and initiative in saving his owners' life in 2003, when he was still a young dog of 17 months age.
+Orca was a male Golden Retriever trained by the UK charity Canine Partners as an assistance dog.
+As of 2007 he was one of 12 dogs to be awarded the PDSA Gold Medal, the highest award for outstanding bravery and dedication by an assistance dog, for remarkable dedication, tenacity and initiative in saving his owners' life in 2003, when he was only 17 months old.

 As a result of this and other achievements, Orca was also the first dog in the county to be officially recognised in 2004 as a "carer" by the City of York council, entitling him to an allowance for equipment and food.

 Orca

 Orca was born on 13 November 2001, and was partnered with his disabled handler, Cheryl Alexander (née Smith) on 28 March 2003.
 He was a large dog, weighing approximately 36 kg.
 Cheryl is a wheelchair user who suffers from the disabling condition reflex sympathetic dystrophy syndrome, a neurological condition that effectively prevents her from walking unaided.

-Orca, trained to think for himself, could respond to over 150 commands, including loading and unloading a washing machine, operating an ATM and VCR, open doors and cupboards, bring things from the fridge, untie shoelaces, remove gloves, socks, hats, scarves, shoes and jackets.
+Orca, trained to think for himself, could respond to over 150 commands, including loading and unloading a washing machine, operating an ATM and VCR, opening doors and cupboards, bringing things from the fridge, untying shoelaces, removing gloves, socks, hats, scarves, shoes and jackets, among others.
 He could also select items from shelves in the supermarket, place them in a basket, and then put the items onto the conveyor.
 He could take an envelope of money into a shop lacking wheelchair access and return with a newspaper.
 Orca could recognise around 30 objects by name, such as book, blanket, glove, phone, mobile, post and pole.
 Orca knew his left from his right, and knew the difference between his left and the handler's left.
 He could press buttons for lifts, light switches and pedestrian crossings.
 Cheryl gives as an example an anecdote, that:

 "she dropped a £10 note on the floor in the bank.
 A man tried to pick it up for her, but Orca put a paw on it and refused to move until the man had backed off.
 Then he picked it up and passed it [to her] himself."

 Orca was also capable of complex decision-making.
 If Cheryl dropped an item that she was unable to reach, Orca would retrieve it without being asked.
 However, if Orca felt she was able to retrieve the item, he would not interfere.
 Orca could follow strings of commands, up to a maximum of five at a time.
 For example, if asked to retrieve a book from a table, he could be given the command string; 'Out; up table; get the book; bring it here.'

 After the birth of Cheryl's daughter, Orca also learned to fetch nappies, baby wipes, and a changing mat.
 He could help with dressing the baby.
 This led to further fame for the Canine Partner.

 Orca retired on 12 November 2013, the day before his twelfth birthday.
 He died on 5 November 2014, 8 days before his thirteenth birthday.